-TAY System of Care
+TAY System of Care Coordinator

 Mission of the Peer Mentor

-A TAY peer mentor is an advocate that empowers young adults to share their voices and is an active participant in the transformation of the traditional mental health system.
+A TAY peer mentor is an advocate that empowers young adults to share their voices and is an active participant in the transformation of the traditional behavioral health system.
 Our innovative role allows us to be introduced to a work environment that can harvest working skills and prepares us as well as others to reach forms of independence.
 This opportunity enables us to not have to rely on disability benefits, but to gain the responsibility of self reliance.
 Once a path of advancement is achieved we can reach independence on mental, physical, and financial levels for both ourselves and those we serve through our efforts.